Nmap for Pentester: Output Format Scan

 -oN <filespec>

-In this format of the scan output, it requests that a normal output is directed to a particular filename.
-This option can be used to combine with any port or host scanning technique as per the need of the pen tester.
-The various combinations of the output scans have been demonstrated ahead in the article.
+In this format of the scan output, the system requests that a normal output directs to a particular filename.
+The pen tester can use this option to combine with any port or host scanning technique as per their needs.
+The article demonstrates various combinations of the output scans ahead.

 Creating a Normal Nmap report in a simple text format: